amit9021/job-search-mangment/docs/modules/JOBS_MODULE.md

     "channel": "EMAIL",
     "messageType": "intro_request",
     "personalizationScore": 90,
-    "content": "Hi John, saw you work at StartupXYZ..."
+    "content": "Hi John, saw you work at StartupXYZ...", "createFollowUp": true,
+    "followUpNote": "Ping again in 3 days"
   }
 }
 ```

 **Response**: Created job object

+> **Note:** `contactId` must be a valid Contact cuid.
+When provided, the payload may also include `createFollowUp` (defaults to `true`) and an optional `followUpNote` for the auto-generated follow-up.

 **Business Logic**:
 1. Creates Job with stage=APPLIED
 2. Creates JobStatusHistory entry
 3. If `initialApplication` provided → creates JobApplication
-4. If `initialOutreach` provided → creates Outreach record
+4. If `initialOutreach` provided → creates Outreach record (and optional follow-up)
-5. Heat auto-calculated based on deadline
+5. Heat recalculated using referral/outreach rules (see below)

 ---